Turing degree spectra of differentially closed fields: Noncomputable Differentially Closed Fields

 \comment{ Let $G$ be an (irreflexive) graph on $I$.
 If there is an edge between $a$ and $b$ let $x_{a,b}$ be a new point of $E^\sharp_{a+b}$.
 If not let $x_{a,b}$ be a new point of $E^\sharp_{a+b+\alpha}$.
 [Note: the type of a generic point of $E^\sharp_a$ over $k_1$ is given by saying that you are in $E^\sharp_a$ but not algebraic over $\Q\la a\ra $ so easily computable.]
 Let $k$ be the differential closure of $k_1\la x_{a,b}: a\ne b\in I\ra $.
 Because of the mutual orthogonality of the Manin kernels, $E^\sharp_{a+b}(k)$ contains a point non-algebraic over $\Q\la a+b\ra $ if and only if there is an edge between $a$ and $b$ if and only if $E^\sharp_{a+b+\alpha}(k)$ contains only points algebraic over $\Q\la a+b+\alpha\ra $.
 Also note that $I(k)=I(k_0)$ so we can easily recover the graph from $k$. }

 Now we build a differential field extension $K$ of $\Qhat$, by adjoining to $\Qhat$ exactly one new point $x_{mn}$ of $E^\sharp_{a_ma_n}$ for each $m<n$ such that $G$ has an edge between its nodes $m$ and $n$.
-(We note that the type of such a generic point of $E^\sharp_a$ over $\Qhat$ is given by saying that $x_{mn}$ is in $E^\sharp_a$ but is not algebraic over $\Q\la a_m+a_n\ra $, hence is a computable type.)
+(We note that, by orthogonality, the type of each generic point of $E^\sharp_{a_ma_n}$ over the differential field $L$ generated by the preceding points $x_{m'n'}$ is computable: it is given by saying that $x_{mn}$ is in $E^\sharp_{a_ma_n}$ but is not algebraic over $L\la a_m+a_n\ra $.)
 Adjoining all these $x_{mn}$ yields a differential field $K$, and the differential field we want is the differential closure $\Khat$ of this $K$.
-The principal relevant feature of $\Khat$ is that, because of the mutual orthogonality of the Manin kernels, $E^\sharp_{a_ma_n}(\Khat)$ contains a point non-algebraic over $\Q\la a_m+a_n\ra $ if \emph{and only if} there is an edge between $m$ and $n$ in $G$.
+The principal relevant feature of $\Khat$ is that, because of the mutual orthogonality of the Manin kernels, $\Khat(E^\sharp_{a_ma_n})$ contains a point non-algebraic over $\Q\la a_m+a_n\ra $ if \emph{and only if} there is an edge between $m$ and $n$ in $G$.